SicariusBlack/mic-drop-results/README.md

 - **`{r}`** will be replaced with the rank of the contestant in that round

 > **Note**<br>
 > Look up **Trust Center Settings** in the PowerPoint search box and make sure **Trust access to the VBA project object model** is checked.
-If you skip this step, macros cannot be imported.
+If you skip this step, macros will not be able to import.

 ### Tips and tricks
 Some tips as well as tricks to avoid certain issue that may appear.